planetirf/MATH130/materials/day1-intro.md

 * Primer to get the complete novice up and running with the basic knowledge of how to use the statistical programming language R.
 * Topics include: R programming basics, importing data, properties of tidy data, visualizing data, reproducible research with Markdown and basic data wrangling.
 * Designed to get you up and running with basic knowledge of `R` and Markdown ASAP.
-* Most upper division Statisics, and all Data Science courses use R heavily.
+* Most upper division Statistics, and all Data Science courses use R heavily.
 This course is designed as a pre-requisite.

 ## Logistics